aosabook/500lines/sampler/README.md

 record its color, put it back in the urn, and then repeat this multiple times.
 The multinomial distribution then tells you what the probability is of selecting the balls that you did.

+Note: the code in this section is also located in the file `multinomial.py`.

 ### Sampling from a multinomial distribution